 ]]>

-AI in Teaching and Learning: A Layered Model for Sustainable Teaching /tls/2026/ai-in-teaching-and-learning-a-layered-model-for-sustainable-teaching/?utm_source=rss&utm_medium=rss&utm_campaign=ai-in-teaching-and-learning-a-layered-model-for-sustainable-teaching&utm_source=rss&utm_medium=rss&utm_campaign=ai-in-teaching-and-learning-a-layered-model-for-sustainable-teaching Mon, 30 Mar 2026 12:19:13 +0000 /tls/?p=52169 We鈥檝e launched a semi-regular feature to keep you informed about how artificial intelligence (AI)鈥攅specially generative AI (GenAI)鈥攊s shaping teaching and learning at 杏吧原创 and beyond.
+AI in Teaching and Learning: A Layered Model for Sustainable Teaching /tls/2026/ai-in-teaching-and-learning-a-layered-model-for-sustainable-teaching/ Mon, 30 Mar 2026 12:19:13 +0000 /tls/?p=52169 We’ve launched a semi-regular feature to keep you informed about how artificial intelligence (AI)—especially generative AI (GenAI)—is shaping teaching and learning at ÐÓ°ÉÔ´´ and beyond.
+As we continue to navigate a world where our learners have relatively easy access to GenAI, it’s important to consider our teaching practices.
+This spring and summer, we’ll be unpacking […]

 As we continue to navigate a world where our learners have relatively easy access to GenAI, it’s important to consider our teaching practices.